-“Admit it,” Chase demanded.
-“You’re attracted to Tylar so fiercely, it makes you furious.
-That’s why you go out of your way to try to threaten and intimidate her.
-You know it doesn’t work, right?
-She’s not scared of you.”
+“Admit it.
+You’re attracted to Tylar, and it infuriates you.
+That’s why you go out of your way to threaten and intimidate her.
+You know it doesn’t work, right?”
+Chase sneered.
+“She’s not scared of you.”

-“Can you hand me a clean rag or a box of Kleenex?
-Chase had a mishap and is bleeding from his nose.”
+“Can you hand me a rag or a Kleenex?”
+Corbin’s voice was filled with rage, probably at the comparison to his father.
+“Chase had a mishap and is bleeding from his nose.”

 Tensions Run High

 - An Excerpt from On Fractured Ground -